Syncfusion AI Assistant

 Getting Started with Blazor Kanban Component

-This guide explains how to integrate the Syncfusion Blazor Kanban component into a Blazor WebAssembly application using Visual Studio, Visual Studio Code, and the .NET CLI.
+This guide briefly explains about how to include Syncfusion® Blazor Kanban component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Ready to streamline your Syncfusion® Blazor development?